infinite-table/infinite-react/www/pages/docs/latest/learn/filtering/index.page.md

 </YouWillLearnCard>
 </HeroCards>

 Filtering, like most other features, are implemented in both controlled and uncontrolled variants.
-Thus, we have <DataSourcePropLink name="filter">
+Thus, we have <DataSourcePropLink name="filter" />